-This particular waterfall is a holy place and it was originally a place used by the Balinese people to carry out the tradition of melukat (cleaning themselves).
+This particular waterfall is a holy place and it was originally used by the Balinese people to carry out the tradition of melukat (cleaning themselves).

-There is no official ticket price, but a donation is welcome.
-It is up to you how much you’d like to spend but I recommend something around 20,000 IDR ($1.40).
+There is no official ticket price to visit the falls, but a donation is welcome.
+It’s up to you how much you’d like to spend but something around 20,000 IDR is acceptable ($1.40).

 BEST TIME TO VISIT

-It’s way less busy here than at other waterfalls and the view and backdrop are stunning at all times of the day.
+It’s way less busy here compared to other waterfalls on the island and the extensive view and backdrop are absolutely stunning no matter what time you visit.

 On rare occasions, there are still religious ceremonies performed at Gembleng Waterfall.
 During these times the waterfall is closed for the public.